Last Updated August, 2021

-The reason I say difficulty can be from easy to moderate because it depends on either you consider combining this trek with a previous one, making it half a day hike.
+The reason I say difficulty can be from easy to moderate is that it depends on either you consider combining this trek with a previous one, making it half a day hike.
 Or, make it as a loop and add a visit to Crvena Greda mount.
 In this case, you would hike straight to this lake, continue to Crvena Greda peak from where you get a view of the lake from above, and on the way back take a path towards Zmijinje (Snake) Lake.

 Jablan lake is small indeed but deeper than many other lakes in Durmitor.
 Although some people say it used to be bigger.
 Locals love having picnics there, so will you.
-Don’t forget to take lunch, a hiking blanket and your travel mug for a mid-day tea if you are ok to walk with it.
+Don’t forget to take lunch, a hiking blanket, and your travel mug for a mid-day tea if you are ok to walk with it.
 You’ll be tempted to stay longer and enjoy the view of rocky cliffs and high peaks.

-Bright green color and cleanness of the water (it is cold though) are so inviting that some people even swim in this lake during the summer.
+The bright green color and cleanness of the water (it is cold though) are so inviting that some people even swim in this lake during the summer.

 The trek is mostly flat, going through the forest and pastures and accompanied by birds singing.
 In summer, flowers and wild plants serve as a beautiful carpet which makes it even more impressive.

 This part of Durmitor is very quiet.
 Most likely you will be the only (or one of a few people) on the entire path.